djalbat/the-occam-user-manual/understanding-grammars.md

                 "x"[name] [0]                                                                                   "ℕ"[type] [0]
 ```

-Exactly the same information can be extracted from this parse tree even though the language is completely different.
+Note that exactly the same information can be extracted from this parse tree as the previous one, even though the language is completely different.
-The verifier could, for example, ascertain that this is indeed a variable declaration from the topmost `variableDeclaration` node.
+The verifier would be able to ascertain that this is indeed a variable declaration from the topmost `variableDeclaration` node, for example.
-It could also extract that fact that the variable is called `n` and that the type is `ℕ`.
+Similarly it could also ascertain that the variable is called `n` and that its type is `ℕ`.

 But this is not all.
+Aside from the horizontal positions of the pertinent elements, the parse trees are essentially the same.
+Both contain elements that are not ;ertinent and are thus ignored by the verifier.
+The `Variable` keyword in the Florence parse tree, for example, or the `Let`, `be` and `a` keywordds in the CNL parse tree.
+In fact the means by which the verifier extracts pertinent information do not change from one language to the next at all.
+In summary, for all intents and purposes the Flroence and CNL languages appear to be identical to the verifier and not just for varaible declarations but for all elements of the language.
+Furthermore, it should be clear that the CNL language could have been written in French, or Chinese.
+This agnosticism to language is one of the things that sets Occam apart.